illinois-impact/gpu-algorithms-labs/labs/binning/README.md

 ## Objective

-The purpose of this lab is to understand input binning and its impact on performance in the context of a simple computation example.
-The example is composed of a 1-dimensional grid of (discrete) points and an array of elements each having a non-discrete value and a non-distinct position in the grid as shown in the following figure
+The purpose of this lab is to help you understand input binning and its impact on performance in the context of a simple computation example.

+Your task is to compute a value for each point in a 1-dimensional grid of points.
+Grid point coordinates are integers ranging from 0 to `(grid_size - 1)`.
+You are also provided with a set of input elements, which are located at real-valued (`float`) coordinates **within the range [0,`grid_size`]**.
+Each input element also has a real value (a `float`).
+The illustration below depicts the grid points and input elements.

 ![image](assets/fig.png "thumbnail")

-In this example, we would like to compute the total impact of all the input elements on each of the output elements.
-The total impact on a single output grid point is computed as follows:
+The value that you must compute for each grid point is a sum over all input elements, and is defined as follows:

 ![image](assets/formula.png "thumbnail")